emqx/emqx-docs/en_US/advanced/delayed-publish.md

 # Delayed publish

+MQTT messages are usually sent to subscribers as soon as possible by the MQTT broker, however, in some cases, clients may wish for some delay, or even in a more organised way: to schedule publishes.

-The delay-publish function of EMQX Broker can implement the function of delaying the PUBLISH packet publishing according to the time interval configured by the user.
-When a client publishes a message to EMQX Broker with the special topic prefix `$delayed/{DelayInteval}`, the delay-publish function is triggered.
+The 'scehduling' is represented as the duration of delay from the PUBLISH packet is received by EMQX.
+When a client publishes a message to EMQX with the special topic prefix `$delayed/{DelayInteval}`, the delay-publish is triggered.

-The specific format of the delay-publish topic is as follows:
+The specific format of the delay-publish topic is as below:

 ```bash
 $delayed/{DelayInterval}/{TopicName}